-VicRoads is the Coordinating Road Authority for all State Roads.
+Department of Transport is the Coordinating Road Authority for all State Roads.

-Council is responsible for Council owned assets within road reserves where VicRoads is the Coordinating Road Authority, for example Council pathways on a VicRoads arterial road.
-Likewise, VicRoads' responsibility can extend into adjoining roads where Council is the Coordinating Road Authority.
-The demarcation between Council and VicRoads' responsibilities is detailed in the Road Management Act 2004 Code of Practice - Operational Responsibility for Public Roads (Code of Practice).
+Council is responsible for Council owned assets within road reserves where Department of Transport is the Coordinating Road Authority, for example Council pathways on a Department of Transport arterial road.
+Likewise, Department of Transport' responsibility can extend into adjoining roads where Council is the Coordinating Road Authority.
+The demarcation between Council and Department of Transport' responsibilities is detailed in the Road Management Act 2004 Code of Practice - Operational Responsibility for Public Roads (Code of Practice).

-Figures 2, 3 and 4 provide typical examples of demarcation between VicRoads and Council on roads within the Surf Coast Shire.
+Figures 2, 3a, 3b and 4 provide typical examples of demarcation between Department of Transport and Council on roads within the Surf Coast Shire.
 Other demarcation arrangements can be found by referring to the Code of Practice.